Search

 00000110

-Let's say you want to subtract A from C and store it in the B register.
+Let's say you want to subtract A from C and store it in the D register.
 The human-readable code would look like the following:

 SUB C, A, D